GSA/open-gsa-redesign/_apidocs/entity-api.md

 * The user must enter their password again to retrieve the key.
 * NOTE:  To obtain access to the FOUO/Sensitive Entity API data with a system account the user must be registered with a government email address.

-Utilizing the Entity API as an extract:
-* To utilize this API as an Extract an additional parameter called 'format' has been implemented.
-* To retrieve Entity data in a CSV format, the parameter '&format=csv' must be provided in the request.
-* To retrieve Entity data in a JSON format, the parameter '&format=json' must be provided in the request.
-* If the requests that contain the 'format' parameter are executed successfully, then they will provide the user with a file downloadable URL in the response.
-* In the file downloadable URL, the phrase REPLACE_WITH_API_KEY must be deleted and replaced with a valid API Key and sent as another request.
-* If the file is ready for download, then the users can retrieve it.
-If the file is not ready for download, then the users will need to try again in some time.
-* Users can also provide another parameter, "emailId" with a valid email address if they choose to receive the file downloadable link in their emails.

 <p><small><a href="#">Back to top</a></small></p>

 ## API Description